-BUS 118� Financial Planning
+Financial Planning

 Understanding of financial planning and its strategies and concepts.
-Students will be presented with case analysis, process of identifying objectives, gathering information, analyzing alternatives, and creating solutions.
-Lecture: 3 hours
+Students will be presented with case analysis, process of identifying objectives, gathering information, analyzing alternatives and creating solutions.

-BUS 119令 Windows
+BUS 119♦ Windows

 Instruction in the application of the many features of Microsoft Windows, including file and print manager, control panel, internet, mail and news programs, and data transfer between applications.
-(Formerly OFC 108) Laboratory: 2 hours (course fee required)
+(Formerly OFC 108)

-BUS 120 $\diamond$ 2 credits Presentation Graphics
+BUS 120♦ 2 credits Presentation Graphics

 Use presentation graphics software to create the title charts, organizational charts, pie charts, slides and other graphics required by business.
 Students will develop an automated screenshow.
 Knowledge of Microsoft Word is strongly recommended.
 Repeatable once when software is different.
 Only two credits may be used for graduation.
-(Formerly OFC 116) Lecture: 1 hour Laboratory: 2 hours (course fee required)
+(Formerly OFC 116)

-BUS 122 Business English
+BUS 122♦ 3 credits Business English